CSU Sustainability Fund

 Sustainable Tiny House

 Given the success of CSU’s first tiny house, Maria Delgado from Nancy Richardson Design Center built a second tiny house with her IDEA 450 Design Thinking Collaborative capstone course.
 The class aimed to integrate solar panels, in addition to using all sustainable and materials and products throughout the tiny house build.
-View the Sustainable Tiny House project presentation.
+With awarded funding, this project incorporated a smart water ecosystem, including water-efficient fixtures, smart faucets, showers, and laundry appliances.
+View the Sustainable Tiny House end-of-year results and presentation here (PDF).

 Development of CSU Green Labs Peer-to-Peer Outreach Team

-The CSU Green Labs program has developed a body of outreach materials and collected a wide array of resources to help labs at CSU implement best practices for sustainability.
+The CSU Green Labs program has developed a body of outreach materials and collected a wide array of resources to help CSU labs implement best practices in sustainability.
 This project hired a Peer-to-Peer Outreach Team, who can deliver sustainability solutions to CSU Labs through an intentional, targeted outreach program.
-This program built the foundation of the program and created a database of contacts and participants for future and continued outreach and engagement through CSU Green Lab Ambassadors.
-View the Development of CSU Green Labs Peer-to-Peer Outreach Team project presentation.
+This program built the foundation and created a database of contacts and participants for future and continued outreach and engagement through CSU Green Lab Ambassadors.
+View the Development of CSU Green Labs Peer-to-Peer Outreach Team end-of-year results and presentation here (PDF).

 Environmental Justice Toolkit for University Students

 In response to student and employee requests for a more coordinated University curriculum and engagement tool for environmental justice, Mindy Hill, from the Center for Environmental Justice, developed of an environmental justice toolkit for students as a one-stop shop to understand how environmental justice connects to each field of study at CSU.
 The living, digital toolkit also provides pathways to connect to, and coordinate with, the many resources and programs on campus.
-View the Environmental Justice Toolkit for University Students project presentation.
+View the Environmental Justice Toolkit for University Students end-of-year results and presentation here (PDF).

 Forest Regeneration Experiment in the Wake of the Cameron Peak Fire